Concordia's First-Year Experience for First-Year Freshmen

-Engaging in service to the community is one of the ways we practice our mission of developing the mind, heart, soul and body, preparing leaders for lives of service.
+Engaging in service to the community is one of the ways we practice our mission to empower students of all backgrounds to lead lives of critical thought, compassionate action and courageous leadership.

 For Concordia University Texas, the common reading experience is about having new students engage in an academic process from the first day they step on campus.
 The common text is chosen to reflect different themes that are important to the University and the life of our students.

 After students read the book prior to coming to campus, they attend a symposium that highlights different aspects of the text and then meet each other.
 Throughout the semester, the themes of the book are woven into Service-Learning projects, other coursework and/or drama productions in order to have a diversity of perspectives about the book.

 The book is used as a reference during the fall Life & Leadership class and forms the basis for different activities on campus throughout the semester.